pi0/osticket-docker/README.md

 The recommended connection method is to link your MySQL container to this image with the alias name ```mysql```.
 However, if you are using an external MySQL server then you can specify the connection details using environmental variables.

-OSTicket requires that the MySQL connection specifies a user with full permissions to the specified database.
+osTicket requires that the MySQL connection specifies a user with full permissions to the specified database.
 This is required for the automatic database installation.

-The OSTicket configuration file is re-created from the template every time the container is started.
+The osTicket configuration file is re-created from the template every time the container is started.
 This ensures the MySQL connection details are always kept up to date automatically in case of any changes.

 ## Linked container Settings